This is a preview of your story

 • Collaborate with your customer success team to identify delighted or triumphant clients

-• Seek out customers who are scoring high on NPS
+• Seek out customers who are scoring high with a good NPS score

 • Team up with sales to single out recent renewals or upsells